PierreSenellart/provsql/doc/provsql.md

    or operating system, a bug report is appreciated).

-2. A compilation environment for PostgreSQL, including the `make` tool, a C compiler (both can be obtained on Debian-based Linux distributions from the virtual `build-essential` package), and the headers for your PostgreSQL version (as can be obtained for instance from the `postgresql-server-dev-xx` package on Debian-based systems, or from the `postgresql` package on the Homebrew package manager for Mac OS X).
+2. A compilation environment for PostgreSQL, including the `make` tool, a C/C++ compiler (both can be obtained on Debian-based Linux distributions from the virtual `build-essential` package), and the headers for your PostgreSQL version (as can be obtained for instance from the `postgresql-server-dev-xx` package on Debian-based systems, or from the `postgresql` package on the Homebrew package manager for Mac OS X).
+The C++ compiler should support C++ 2017.

 3. Finally, the `uuid-ossp` extension for PostgreSQL (on Debian-based systems, it is found in the `postgresql-contrib-9.x` package for